There are so many fun things to do in Charleston, SC!

 There is no shortage of fun things to do in Charleston, SC, especially if you love history.

-From beaches to breweries, you’ll definitely find something you’ll enjoy in Chucktown.
+You’ll definitely find something you’ll enjoy in Chucktown.

 Charleston Visitors Center